Rodgersia: Rodgersia aesculifolia

-This has large flowers 8 - 18mm in diameter, a major difference with the other two taxa.
+This has large flowers 8–18 mm in diameter, a major difference with the other two taxa.
 The bright pink sepals and ovaries get progressively deeper in colour as they age and remain claret-coloured through autumn.
 The inflorescences have nothing "airy" about them but are solid-looking, broad based with flower clusters that have almost flat tops with their undersides clearly visible when viewed from the side.
 They form tiers as in a multiple wedding cake and the flowers are closely packed along the pedicels.
 The texture of the leaf surface of var. henrici is firm and there is no tendency to deflect downwards from the mid-vein or at the apex, as in the soft-textured var. aesculifolia.